Berlin faces expropriation vote: What happens if the people say 'yes'? | DW | 07.09.2021

 He also foresees a major issue with the question of compensation.
 "Compensation 'well below the market value' would be unconstitutional," he told DW.
 "Otherwise the companies would not only be deprived of their property, but would also suffer direct economic damage.
 The state must not enrich itself through expropriation."

-Should the proposal pass, he thinks it more likely that the Senate will use the poll as leverage to gain concessions from landlords, rather than turn it into law.
+Should the proposal pass, he thinks it more likely that the Senate will use the poll as leverage to gain concessions from landlords, rather than write an expropriation law.
 If a law were actually prepared, he believes the federal government would come under pressure to enact their own law to override it while he foresees a multitude of other legal hurdles.

 "Since the property would be expropriated, not the entire company, an individual lawsuit would be possible for each property," he said.
 "In addition, lawsuits would be directed against the law as such.
 In addition to the lawsuits against the expropriation and against the amount of compensation, claims for damages would probably also be brought against the city."

-That means around 625,000 yes votes are needed.
-In 2013, a referendum which proposed the renationalization of the electricity grid in Berlin saw a huge 83% vote in favor.
+That means around 625,000 "yes" votes are needed.
+In 2013, a referendum proposing the renationalization of the electricity grid in Berlin saw a huge 83% vote in favor.
 However, the total amount of "yes" votes cast amounted to 24.2% of total voters, falling narrowly short of the 25% threshold.

-Even if a yes vote cleared all those hurdles, the referendum is not legally binding in any way and the proposal would only become law if the ruling parties in the Berlin Senate choose to make it so.
+Even if a "yes" vote cleared all those hurdles, the referendum is not legally binding and the proposal would only become law if the ruling parties in the Berlin Senate choose to make it so.

-Franziska Giffey, SPD candidate for Berlin mayor, has spoken strongly against the idea.
-"For me the subject of expropriation is already a red line.
-I don't want to live in a city that sends the signal: This is where expropriation is taking place," she said recently.
+Franziska Giffey, the SPD candidate for Berlin mayor, has spoken strongly against the idea: "For me, the subject of expropriation is already a red line.
+I don't want to live in a city that sends the signal: This is where expropriation is taking place."

 The ruling coalition's official position on the proposal points out that an expropriation bill would require at least 226,000 housing units in Berlin to be taken into public ownership.
 "This can only be achieved through a politically and legally controversial socialization law, which would have far-reaching significance and would be new legal territory," it said.